hcantunc/DyNetiKAT/README.md

 ## Note

 As already described in the tool's [repository](https://github.com/frenetic-lang/netkat-automata), the NetKAT tool is not being actively developed and users might face certain issues during installation and use.
-We used the software in provided in the *extended_netkat* branch of the repository.
+We used the software provided in the *extended_netkat* branch of the repository.